 Every year, I hear parent’s hesitation to book family photos.
 I get it.
-I mean, WHO in their right mind wants to dress their kids up, force them to sit still so they can get JUST ONE good family picture for their Christmas card, only to end up with forced ‘cheese’ faces and prooobably a meltdown somewhere in there.
+I mean, WHO in their right mind wants to dress their kids up, force them to sit still so they can get JUST ONE good family picture, only to end up with forced ‘cheese’ faces and prooobably a meltdown somewhere in there.

-We hear you, so we’ve figured out a way to make family portraits fun, stress free and get the results we’re all hoping for – genuine smiles, a few photos for Christmas cards, a portrait for the wall, and memories of this year that passed way too quickly.
+We hear you, so we’ve figured out a way to make family portraits fun, stress-free and get the results we’re all hoping for – genuine smiles, a portrait or two for the wall, and memories of this year that passed way too quickly.
 Yes, even for those of you who think your children are the exception ;)

 On our end, there are a few things we do to make your experience the best one possible.
 It starts with a questionnaire so we can get to know your family and help you plan your session.
 During the session, you can expect me to make fast friends with your children, racing them (letting them win of course) and singing silly songs to get the best laughs.
 After your session, you’re invited into our studio to enjoy a coffee, view your images and choose your products.

-On your end, for those of you thinking of scheduling a family session this fall, I’ve put together a few tips to help it go as smoothly as possible.
+On your end, for those of you thinking of scheduling a family session, I’ve put together a few tips to help it go as smoothly as possible.

 1. Schedule for the best light.